 Instead, focusing on the basics can help you create a strong foundation for protecting your assets without overspending or overthinking.
 By following these eight easy steps, you’re creating an asset protection plan from the ground up.

-#1: Protect Your Marriage First
+#1: Protect Your Marriage First (Date Nights!)

 That’s right.
 If you want to truly protect your assets, you’ll take your spouse on a regular date night.
 Open up communication.
 Go see a couple’s counselor if you’ve hit a rough patch.
 Take the steps necessary to keep your marriage in tip-top shape to protect yourself against one of the greatest asset-drains of all time: divorce.

 This surprises many physicians who are overly concerned with lawsuits or malpractice.
 The truth is, the likelihood that those things will happen (and drain your assets as a result) is relatively low.
 However, the divorce rate continues to sit around 3.2 per 1,000 people.

 Taking this a step further, most physicians don’t realize that their divorce could end up costing them close to $15,000 just to go through the process.
 After that, they can expect to pay alimony, child support, and potential additional fees if the divorce goes to court rather than being settled by a mediator.
 Oh yeah, I almost forgot, and you could have your net worth cut in half.
 In short: divorce is more likely to happen and is incredibly expensive.
 Protect yourself against it!

 "If you think babysitters are expensive, wait until you see the cost of a divorce.
 Date nights = live, laugh, and love."

 #2: Invest in Malpractice Insurance